gnarlyquack/dr-strangetest-documentation/content/running-tests.md

 ### Specifying Test Runs

-You can limit tests to one or more [test runs](test-fixtures#run-setup-and-teardown) within a file or directory by using run specifiers.
+You can limit tests to one or more [test runs](@test-fixtures#run-setup-and-teardown) within a file or directory by using run specifiers.
 A run specifier must follow a file or directory path and is written as follows:

     --run=NAME...